Tuesday, November 28, 2017

 Hausa dignitaries

-Fulani from Northern Nigeria ride south, with white clothing and banners, crying "Allahu Akhbar!" and awaiting paradise should they die in combat.
+• 1820's: Fulani from Northern Nigeria ride south, wearing white clothing, carrying banners, crying "Allahu Akhbar!" and awaiting paradise should they die in combat.
 At Oyo's capital they incite Muslim slaves to kill their animist masters and join them.

 -- Clapperton,

-Segu's Amadu Tall "seems to be less and less interested in his possessions in Kaarta, Fadugu and Bélédugu (in Senegal and Mali), which are in constant revolt... (he) is turning his efforts toward the south..."
+• 1870's: Segu's Amadu Tall "seems to be less and less interested in his possessions in Kaarta, Fadugu and Bélédugu (in Senegal and Mali), which are in constant revolt... [he] is turning his efforts toward the south..."

 The northerners preach Islam,